Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 • Theorems and kernels describe the same object.

-The batched object is the Generate stage.
-Design a graph whose natural operations are batched kernels.
+This batched object is a vectorizable planning kernel: a graph whose natural operations are GPU kernels.
+Building it is the Generate stage.

 The operator